 Accidents happen when you least expect them.
 A driver doesn’t plan to hit a pedestrian and a pedestrian has no intention on getting hit by a car.
 Both drivers and pedestrians must be vigilant with safety in order to prevent injuries or fatalities.
 According to the AAA, there are a few guidelines that both cars and pedestrians should follow in order to prevent accidents while on the road:

 First off, make sure emergency responders are on their way.
 Take as many pictures as you can with your cell phone (provided it is safe to do) and gather the contact information of potential witnesses.
 After the situation has been secured, get copies of any reports they have taken.

 If you have been injured in an pedestrian accident in Washington State, give me a call.
-It’s common for the people legally responsible for your injuries to try to blame you for the cause of the accident by claiming your own negligence.
+It’s common for the people legally responsible for your injuries to try to blame you (whether you’re an adult or teen) for the cause of the accident by claiming your own negligence.
 My team and I at Evergreen Personal Injury Counsel have decades of combined of experience helping injured clients with their auto-related cases, including pedestrian injuries.
 Schedule a free legal consultation to learn more about your rights.

 This article was originally published on Stephen Bulzomi’s website.